rafaelmardojai/blanket/CONTRIBUTING.md

 The soundclips are all under [`data/resources/sounds`](https://github.com/rafaelmardojai/blanket/tree/master/data/resources/sounds) directory with `.ogg` file extension, `Ogg Vorbis` encoding format.
 If your sounds passed the criterion, you can add the sounds in your cloned local repo, at the specified directory, and the Pull Request to the main repository. _Open an issue if you don't know how to do this._

+### Icons
+Sounds must have a colorfull icon folowing [GNOME HIG](https://developer.gnome.org/hig/stable/icon-design.html.en).

+If you don't have an icon and your sound has been aproved, you can wait for someone in the communty to contribute one.
+But no sound will be included in the app without a proper icon.
 _______
 _More documentation here:_ [**Sounds_documentation.md**](https://github.com/rafaelmardojai/blanket/tree/master/doc/Sounds_documentation.md)